"Something so precious as life must be restored at an invaluable price, even if done through free healing."

 ...
 Yet, his pulse had not slowed since he boarded the train.
 He thought about it again with a hint of fear.
 The southern route.
 Too many had vanished upon it.
 He had heard the whispers at the square.
 In the market.
 In the smoke-yards.
 He has even seen someone die before him.

 'What a nightmare...
 I hope it is.'
-He spoke in his mind in his modern language before resuming his ongoing thought.
+He said in his mind in his home language.

 ...
 Some travellers, especially traders reportedly left at dawn and were not seen again.
 Because they threaded the route he was currently on.
 He also remembered the report about a freight wagon discovered on this route too, with its cargo untouched, but the handlers were nowhere to be found.

 Recently, one of the train conductors had also resigned without giving cause.
 Well, it was not that the cause was not obvious.
-There was nothing strange about his resignation by the way.
+Such occurence was expected to happen sooner or later.

 The Enforcement Policy had made no general announcement or update still yet, which made everybody panic more and became more silent in their fear.
 And that silence felt even louder than their panic.